Step 1 - Create the Firepower Device Problem Description

 Note that the Cisco ASA verify command and the sha512sum utility both produce a SHA-512 hash value of efc7164423606abce9a67ca5d4202ffd2c14342c4639596acee526d37c2b4a7d2aa4061629534557 c122dbfb528935fdd79fabd9e855c8d6d58e936f6563f8c2 for the system.memory.text.bin file.

-Submit all command output (including all computed hash values) and a copy of the system:/text memory segment that was collected in this section to the relevant TAC SR.
+Submit all command output (including all computed hash values), a copy of the system:/text memory segment, and the core file collected in this section to the relevant TAC SR.

 Version | Date | Author | Comments |